yalmip/yalmip.github.io/_posts/faq/2021-04-11-warningbigm.md

   nav:
 ---

-You are setting up a model which YALMIP will model using a [big-M model](/tutorial/bigmandconvexhulls) (logical models involving implications, or nonconvex use of MILP-representable operators etc), and you see warnings about unbounded variables leading to lousy big-M models. in your mind, everything is bounded though, so what's up?
+You are setting up a model which YALMIP will model using a [big-M model](/tutorial/bigmandconvexhulls) ([logical models](/tutorial/logicprogramming) involving implications, or nonconvex use of [MILP-representable operators](/tutorial/nonlinearoperatorsmixedinteger) etc), and you see warnings about unbounded variables leading to lousy big-M models.
+In your mind, everything is bounded though, so what's up?

 ## Explicit variable bounds vs implicit variable bounds